MicrochipTech/fpga-hls-examples/Training4/readme.md

 Reference Design* created by the Embedded Software Systems team, which is shipped with SmartHLS.

-## Example: Integrate SmartHLS into the *PolarFire® SoC Icicle Kit Reference Design*
+## 8.2 Example: Integrate SmartHLS into the *PolarFire® SoC Icicle Kit Reference Design*

 Custom SoC designs can have many different configurations.
-SmartHLS defines a set of TCL parameters, as shown underlined in Figure 8‑1 TCL Parameters for Interfacing between a custom SoC and SmartHLS Subsystem , to simplify the automatic integration of SmartHLS-generated modules into a custom SoC.
+SmartHLS defines a set of TCL parameters, as shown underlined in Figure 8‑1 TCL Parameters for Interfacing between a custom SoC and SmartHLS Subsystem, to simplify the automatic integration of SmartHLS-generated modules into a custom SoC.